 "responseFile": The artifact contains command line arguments to a program, as specified in invocation.responseFiles (§3.20.4).

-"resultFile": A result was detected in this artifact.
+"resultFile": A result was detected in this artifact (which the analysis tool was not explicitly instructed to scan).

+NOTE 3: For example, a scanner might be configured to analyze a C source file and find a result in a header file that it includes.
+The header file may be marked with the "resultFile" role.
+The C file should be marked with the "analysisTarget" role, however, as it was explicitly configured as a scan target.

 "standardStream": The artifact contains the contents of one of the standard input or output streams, as specified in invocation.stdin, invocation.stdout, invocation.stderr, or invocation.stdoutStderr (§3.20.23).

 "taxonomy": The file belongs to a taxonomy (§3.19.3).